 - In other cases, traits from one condition might be hiding under a corresponding trait from the other, and presenting based on how ‘strong’ the overlapping trait is.

-Because of all this, living as an autistic ADHDer can sometimes feel like a walking contradiction.
-It can also be confusing to friends, family, co-workers, managers and medical professionals.
-If someone prefers the safeness and predictability of a routine but also randomly craves spontaneity and unexpected adventures, they will have a harder time being acknowledged as ADHD or Autistic as the person observing them can go ‘But you do X, therefore you can’t be Autistic/ADHD’.
-Another reason why conversations about how traits work and show up for each individual are so much better than making assumptions based on surface-level behaviour.
+If someone prefers the safety and predictability of a routine but also randomly craves spontaneity and unexpected adventures, they will have a harder time being acknowledged as ADHD or Autistic.
+The person observing them can go ‘But you do X, therefore you can’t be Autistic/ADHD‘.

 Is AuDHD really a thing?

-Ironically, because of the overlaps, it is still easier to group traits in with other traits, for example disregarding Autistic traits during an ADHD diagnosis and simply categorising them as part of ADHD.
+Ironically, because of the overlaps, it is still easier to group traits in with other traits, for example, disregarding Autistic traits during an ADHD diagnosis and simply categorising them as part of ADHD.
 Or vice versa.

 How AuDHD is used in language

-The term AuDHD is most often used colloquially in casual settings, although in recent years the phrase could also be heard from medical professionals and researchers (not surprisingly, often from those who themselves have both ADHD and Autistic traits).
+The term AuDHD is most often used colloquially in casual settings, although in recent years the phrase could also be heard from medical professionals and researchers.
+(Not surprisingly, often from those who themselves have both ADHD and Autistic traits).

-Both person-first and identity-first usage of the phrase exists, so someone might say “I’m AuDHD”, “I’m an AuDHD person”, or they might say “I’m a person with AuDHD”, though the latter is less frequent as AuDHD is not a recognised medical condition.
+Both person-first and identity-first usage of the phrase exists, so someone might say “I’m AuDHD“, “I’m an AuDHD person“, “I am an AuDHDer“, or they might say “I’m a person with AuDHD“, though the latter is less frequent as AuDHD is not a recognised medical condition.
 As usual, how exactly someone prefers to phrase this will be personal, so when wanting to refer to someone else, it’s best to ask whether they prefer person-first or identity-first language.

-« Back to the Glossary
+« Back to the index